 I saw a post recently by another blogger about stigmatizing language to avoid.
 One of the things he mentioned was "committed suicide," which is something that comes up regularly in discussions of language use related to suicide.
-Personally, it's not a term I find offensive, although I know some people do,… Continue reading Is “Committed Suicide” Worth Making an Issue Out Of?
+Personally, it's not a term I find offensive, although I know some people do, and I choose not… Continue reading Is “Committed Suicide” Worth Making an Issue Out Of?

 Just to get things started, I'll say that I'm "mentally ill", I "suffer from" depression, and I'm a little bit "crazy", although the degree varies over time.
 Now that we've got that out of the way, there are a lot of people who like to take a stand against language that is thought to stigmatize… Continue reading “Rules” for Talking About Mental Illness

 I was inspired to write this post after reading the book The Stigma Effect: Unintended Consequences of Mental Health Campaigns.
 It's written by psychologist Patrick Corrigan, whose research on stigma I first encountered when I was working on my Master's thesis.
 In it, he challenges a lot of commonly held ideas about how we should… Continue reading How Can We Fight Stigma Most Effectively?

 Crazy.
 Psycho.
 Schizo.
 Nutbar.
 Mad.
 Retard.
 Lunatic.
 Loony tunes.
 Insane.
 F***ed in the head.
 Bonkers.
 Whack job.
 Batshit crazy.
 Certifiable.
 These are just a few examples, but when it comes to derogatory, stigmatized mental health-related terms, there are many of them and we hear them often.
-Sometimes we even use them ourselves.… Continue reading How Do You Respond to Stigmatized Language?
+Sometimes we even use them ourselves.
+A study by… Continue reading How Do You Respond to Stigmatized Language?